-The net tax expense for 2016 of \$0.3 million related to \$0.5 million of taxes incurred in Mexico due to profits in this jurisdiction in addition to minimum and state taxes in the U.S. The current income tax expense was partially offset by the recognition of tax benefits of \$0.3 million associated with uncertain tax positions.
-In addition, a \$0.1 million deferred tax expense was recorded related to temporary differences on assets and liabilities in Mexico, which have resulted in a reduction to the corresponding deferred tax asset.
-In 2015, \$0.7 million related to \$0.6 million of taxes in Mexico and China due to profits in these jurisdictions in addition to minimum and state taxes in the U.S.
+The net tax expense for 2017 of \$0.6 million related to taxes incurred in Mexico due to profits in that jurisdiction in addition to minimum taxes and state taxes in the U.S. The current income tax expense was partially offset by a \$0.1 million deferred tax recovery recorded related to temporary differences on assets and liabilities in Mexico, which have resulted in an increase to the corresponding deferred tax asset.